In reversal, ING in Germany to charge for previously free accounts

-FRANKFURT, Feb 6 (Reuters) - ING Deutschland, the online-only German division of the Dutch bank ING Groep , will start charging fees for some of its accounts, as it feels the bite from ultra-low interest rates, the company announced on Thursday.
+FRANKFURT (Reuters) - ING Deutschland, the online-only German division of the Dutch bank ING Groep (INGA.AS), will start charging fees for some of its accounts, as it feels the bite from ultra-low interest rates, the company announced on Thursday.

-The new policy is a change in strategy from the zero-fees offering that had lured millions of German savers from competitors like Deutsche Bank and Commerzbank , catapulting it to the No. 3 retail bank in Germany.
+The new policy is a change in strategy from the zero-fees offering that had lured millions of German savers from competitors like Deutsche Bank (DBKGn.DE) and Commerzbank (CBKG.DE), catapulting it to the No. 3 retail bank in Germany.

 ING Deutschland said it would begin charging 4.90 euros a month for checking accounts with monthly inflows of less than 700 euros.